 After all, Nike’s iconic brand was created by a broke design student needing a few extra dollars who created a memorable and recognisable design.

 Don’t get me wrong times have changed since then and you will need to invest more than the cost of the Nike logo but it does not need to cost thousands!
-If you know what you are doing with Photoshop you can create incredible images in no time at all.

 If you would like more personal tips, advice, insights, and access to our community threads and other goodies join me in our community.
 You can comment directly on posts and have a discussion.